 Name:

 Campus: Date Record Opened:

-approved staff de annual update.
-T certification hour velopment action of the complete results will be determined that you rill be kept by the staff member 30-hour initial certification a be documented in Eduphoria pus principal based upon Statyour certificates which support s well as for the 6-hour Approval of G/T e Plan guidelines.
-It is
+er for attendance at as well as for the 6-hour as Approval of G/T e Plan guidelines.
+It is ort the hours

 For attendance at training offered outside of LPISD which is not delivered by a state approved provider of G/T credit for staff development hours, approval must be obtained in advance if the staff development will be used to meet G/T staff development requirements.
 Certificates documenting training attended without prior approval must specifically document the state approved provider number as well as the G/T credit hours and the strand for which the credit has been granted.

 PHASE ONE : 30-Hour Minimum Certif ication

 1 Topics Nature and Needs Hours Required in strand Hours of Credit in strand GIFTED AND TALE ENTED CERTIFICATION

 Assessment 6 This LPISD staff meml ber has satisfied the 30-hour

 3. Differentiating of Curriculum and Instruction • AP Institute/Pre 18 AP (18 hrs) requirement and may cond G/T students. luct the instruction of identified

 •

 • Principal Campus

 Total for Strand: Date

 To otal Initial G/T Hours

 ds and/or Asse essment Hours we 6-Hour Annual Update are not completed as part of P focus for the Annual Update

 School Year opic(s) Number of Hours Approval:

 Campus Principal